Templated ListBox Controls

 Once you provide a name for the new template, the Item Template Designer shows the template design surface.

-If the control was bound to a data source at design time, the Columns list provides access to the available data source fields.
+If the control was bound to a data source at design time, the Columns list allows you to access the available data source fields.

 - Columns list - Displays fields from the data source bound to the ListBox control.
 If the ListBox control is not currently bound, the Columns list only displays the DisplayMember item (this identifies a listbox item’s default text content).

 - Elements list - Displays existing template elements.
-You can add and delete elements using the buttons at the top of the list.
-You can also add elements by dragging fields from the Columns list onto the design surface.
+You can use the buttons at the top of the list to add and delete elements.
+You can also drag fields from the Columns list onto the design surface to add elements.

 - Properties grid - Allows you to modify the selected element’s settings.